 - COS 511 Theoretical Machine Learning

-- ELE 535 Machine Learning and Pattern Recognition
+- ECE 535 Machine Learning and Pattern Recognition

 Core Statistics and Probabilistic Modeling – one of the following courses